MartinMenev/ShopLizt/README.md

 # <p id="about">About this project</p>

 ShopLizt is a web application that allows users to plan their grocery shopping by creating an items list in advance.
-It offers an option to add and share recipe ideas with other users, also get inspired by others recommedations.
+It offers an option to add and share recipe ideas with other users, also get inspired by others recommendations.

 # <p id="design">Design</p>